 Created by Keith Laumer

-Tough, cynical JOE SHAW's the man in this one-time effort, heavy on the Chandler, who gets hooked up with a wacko wealthy family of screwballs while trying to track down the long lost daughter of a mobster on the run from his former gang.
+In his only appearance to date, Joe gets hooked up with a wacko wealthy family of screwballs while trying to track down the long lost daughter of a mobster on the run from his former gang.
 Not bad, not bad at all.

-It was later made into a so-so flick, 1975's Fat Chance, starring Michael Caine.
-For some reason tough guy Shaw became a bespetacled, bookish-looking nerd called LESLIE C. TUCKER.
-It was played strictly for laughs, and there weren't too many of them, either.
+It was later made into a so-so flick, 1975's Peeper (also known as"Fat Chance"), starring Michael Caine and directed by Peter Hyams.
+But for some reason, hard-boiled Shaw became a bespectacled, bookish-looking nerd called LESLIE C. TUCKER.
+It was played mostly for nostalgic kitsch (the opening credits are spoken by a Humphrey Bogart impersonator) and laughs, though there weren't too many of the latter.

-| Home | Detectives A-L M-Z | Film | Radio | Television | Comics | FAQs |
+| Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |